halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 }
 ```

-We can compile it with debugging flags for clarity:
+Compile it with debugging flags for clarity:

 ```
 gcc -g demo.cpp -o demo